Castux/SnakeEyes/README.md

-# SuperDice
+# SnakeEyes

-SuperDice is a web-based calculator for dice probabilities written in Lua, with a web interface in JavaScript and HTML5.
+SnakeEyes is a web-based calculator for dice probabilities written in Lua, with a web interface in JavaScript and HTML5.

 See the [webtool](https://castux.github.io/dice/).

 ## License

-SuperDice is free and open source software, released under the [MIT license](license.md).
+SnakeEyes is free and open source software, released under the [MIT license](license.md).
 Feel free to fork or submit pull requests!

 Includes or uses the following: